dbolotov/human_activity_recognition_with_vw/README.md

 A timestamp was removed from row 122078.

 For initial experiments, the data was converted to vw format using a different namespace for the body and accelerometer features.
 The 'user' feature was omitted.
-The original dataset has observations sorted by class; the vw-formatted dataset was randomized using `sort -R dataset.vw`.
+The original dataset has observations sorted by class; the vw-formatted dataset was randomized before proceeding.

 The original and vw formats for one observation are shown below:
 ```